Fine Art Photography Journal

 A digital photograph is in many ways an abstraction — a sequence of numbers and pixels suspended on a screen.
 But when that image is printed, it becomes a physical object.
 It takes on weight, texture, and a conversation with the light of the room in which it hangs.
 The choice of paper, finish, and frame is not a finishing touch; it is the moment the image moves from data into matter.

-The substrate underneath is where the range opens up.
-Enhanced matte art paper, produced to museum specifications at 200 g/m², offers archival-grade reproduction at an accessible price; it is the workhorse of fine art printing globally, used by institutions including the National Maritime Museum and the Natural History Museum.
-At the upper end, 100% cotton rag papers offer a velvety, three-dimensional surface designed for archival prints intended to last a century or more.
-Between them are canvases that turn a photograph into something nearly painterly, acrylic panels that present an image with the depth of a window, and brushed aluminium for spaces where moisture or strong light would be hard on paper.
+The paper underneath is where the choice opens up.
+Enhanced Matte Art paper, produced to museum specifications at 200 g/m², offers archival-grade reproduction at an accessible price; it is the workhorse of fine art printing globally, used by institutions including the National Maritime Museum and the Natural History Museum, and it is the paper behind our framed prints.
+At the upper end, 100% cotton rag offers a velvety, three-dimensional surface designed to last a century or more — the choice for an unframed print you want to handle, sign, and frame yourself.
+And gallery-wrapped canvas turns a photograph into something nearly painterly, stretched over a wooden frame and ready to hang without glass.
+Three surfaces, one matte sensibility: a quiet, archival look that puts the image first.

 Choosing comes down to four questions: where will the print live, how much light will fall on it, how long do you want it to last, and what mood do you want the image to set in the room?
 A botanical macro in a bedroom with soft window light asks for something different than a night seascape in a high-ceilinged living room, or a portrait in a hallway.
 The right answer is rarely the most expensive option — it is the one that lets the photograph do the work it was made to do.